Creating an Optimal Financial Plan

 There are several reasons that Snap doesn't create an optimal plan on its own.
 There are many qualitative aspects of the client's situation that Snap doesn't capture today (e.g., preferences, family circumstances, health).
 The number of potential client circumstances makes it difficult to automate calculations and program logic that will be correct 100% of the time.
 It's often better to apply efficient and simple assumptions and logic and allow professionals to review the plan with the client's circumstances in mind to determine any optimizations that are required in the plan.

-While it's difficult to automate the creation of an optimal plan, Snap is here to help you create them by following three steps:
+While it's difficult to automate the creation of an optimal plan, Snap is here to help you create it by following three steps:

 1. Define and prioritize your client's goals.